BeThereNow/BeThereNow.github.io/about.md

 ### More Information

-I'm 19 years old and spend my days coding and reading about buddhism and taoism.
+I'm 20 years old and spend my days coding, meditating and reading about buddhism and taoism.

 ### Contact me